McConnell says he has votes to start impeachment trial without accord on witnesses

 HOUSE INTEL REPUBLICANS INVESTIGATING INSPECTOR GENERAL HANDLING OF WHISTLEBLOWER COMPLAINT

-The vote would kick off "phase one" of President Trump's impeachment trial, while the issue of witnesses would come up later and involve "intense discussion," McConnell said.
+The vote would kick off "phase one" of President Trump's impeachment trial, while the contentious issue of witnesses would come up after the trial is underway, McConnell said.

+"Fifty-one senators determine what we do and there will be, I'm sure, intense discussion, once we get past phase one, about the whole witness issue," McConnell said.

-The GOP leader notified Republican senators at their weekly lunch that he has enough votes to proceed – meaning a simple majority of 51 votes – even as Democrats urge McConnell to accept their demands to seek certain witness testimony.
+The GOP leader first notified Republican senators at their weekly lunch that he has enough votes to proceed – meaning a simple majority – even as Democrats urge McConnell to accept their demands to seek certain witness testimony.

+Senate Minority Leader Chuck Schumer accused McConnell of trying to duck the vote to protect his GOP senators from either angering the president or their constituents.

+Shortly after McConnell's announcement, Schumer vowed to press ahead with Democrats' demands for a fair trial with witnesses and documents.

 Democrats amplified those demands after a key figure in the impeachment inquiry, former national security adviser John Bolton, said he would be willing to testify if subpoenaed.